bundlecraft-io/bundlecraft/docs/troubleshooting.md

   - The line like `fetch.0.url` means: in the `fetch` list, the first element (index 0), field `url`.
   - Other examples:
     - `repo.1.include.0` → repo[1] include list, first item
-    - `targets` → the whole targets structure is invalid or empty
+    - `bundles` → the whole bundles structure is invalid or empty
     - `metadata.policy_version` → wrong type/value under metadata

 - Apply the fix (common cases)